pitfail/pitfail-reports/report1/report1.rst

 ---------------------------
 The system is designed such that customization and setup by a *player* is minimized.
 As such, league joining is unneeded by new players.
-In fact, to be a new *twitter player*, one can simply send a *commanding tweet* and the Pitfail system will automatically initialize the required backing data.
+In fact, to be a new *Twitter player*, one can simply send a *commanding tweet* and the PitFail system will automatically initialize the required backing data.

 Account creation is omitted from the use case listing because account creation